柳瀬尚紀『ジェイムズ・ジョイスの謎を解く』岩波新書、1996年

 JJBN:RABATE-1991

 Rabate, Jean-Michael.
 James Joyce, Authorized Reader.
-Baltimore and London: The John Hopkins University Press, 1991.
-(Uploaded by MINAMINATANI on 27 August 2011)
+Baltimore and London: The John Hopkins UP, 1991.

 CONTENTS